martinacurrenti/prettyinfont/pages/about.md

 With Pretty in Font, my hopes are to share my love for rom-coms and eliminate the stigma attached to them being “chick movies”, so that my readers can discover a new passion and appreciate them at least a small amount of how much I love them.
 In order to do so, I have decided to analyse their titles, since they are just like **business card**: they are vital for understanding the people (or the movie, in this case) behind them, and they summarise their **values** in a symbolic and implicit way, through the choices of fonts and imagery and colours.

+**Two small notes:**

-[*Disclaimer: the pictures and the illustrations used in this blog, unless otherwise credited, are implicitly and originally downloaded from Canva; however, I have modified them and created new images which are 100% the fruits of my creativity - plus the countless amount of hours spent working on them on different softwares*.]
+1. The pictures and the illustrations used in this blog, unless otherwise credited, are implicitly and originally downloaded from Canva; however, I have modified them and created new images which are 100% the fruits of my creativity - plus the countless amount of hours spent working on them on different softwares;

+2. The information I give in each article mostly come from either my knowledge/mind or this lovely [page](https://www.corbencolourtheory.com/meanings-and-interpretations.html) – or Wikipedia itself.
+Moreover, I used both [Font squirrel](https://www.fontsquirrel.com/matcherator) and [What the font ](https://www.myfonts.com/WhatTheFont)in order to find out which fonts were used in the movie posters.